 Ask the Podiatrist: Why Are My Feet Numb and Tingly?

 Usually, the normal sensation typically returns without any issues.
-If you’re experiencing prolonged numbness or tingling in your feet frequently, it’s time to visit Kansas City Foot Specialists to see what the culprit is.
-In fact, we put together a list of more serious conditions that can be indicated by common foot tingling and/or numbness.
+If you’re regularly experiencing prolonged numbness or tingling in your feet, you should take some time to visit Kansas City Foot Specialists to see what the culprit is.
+In fact, we put together a list of more serious conditions that can be related to your foot tingling and/or numbness.

 Pain & Tingling Caused by Neuromas

 Neuromas are also known as “pinched nerves” due to the pain similarities.
 It’s a growth of nerve tissue frequently found in the ball of the foot, at the base of the 3rd and 4th toes.
 Neuromas have a variety of different causes, but are commonly caused by abnormal movements of the long bones behind your toes (metatarsals) which comes from wearing tight or improperly fitting shoes.
 While you can try some at-home treatments designed to temporarily treat your neuromas, we highly recommend contacting the expert podiatrists at KC Foot Specialists for a proper evaluation.